psc-g/ganterpretation/README.md

 ## Credit attribution

-If you tweet things you've generated with this, please use the hashtag #GANterpretation so I can see the awesome things you do!
+If you tweet things you've generated with this, please use the hashtag `#GANterpretation` so I can see the awesome things you do!

 To cite this work, please use:

 ```
-@article{castro20ganterpretations,
+@inproceedings{castro20ganterpretations,
   author    = {Pablo Samuel Castro},
   title     = {GANterpretations},
   year      = {2020},